Near West Side

 Gangs headquartered New Breeds, Vice Lords, Black Disciples, Four Corner Hustlers,

-The Near West Side neighborhood is one of the oldest neighborhoods in Chicago as settlement started where the current West Loop section is near the Chicago River by Irish immigrants that built small cottages there.
+The Near West Side neighborhood is one of the oldest neighborhoods in Chicago.
+Settlement started where the current West Loop section is near the Chicago River.
+This settlement was mostly Irish immigrants in this far eastern section.

 This area was settled in 1830 or prior and annexed during the first annexations of the city in 1837.
 Anywhere from Wood Street to the River was annexed into the city.

-Beginning in the year 1836 Irish, Bohemian, and black settlers came to the very northern part of this neighborhood settling between Lake Street on the south and Kinzie Street on the north.
-This was the site of the very first black settlement in the city of Chicago as black workers came to partake in the grueling labor right at the canal along the very eastern boundary of the neighborhood just east of present-day Canal Street.
-This settlement would mostly vacate by 1840 as most blacks relocated to the first permanent black settlement in the Near South Side community.
-Some black families remained for generations making for easier future passage of later black settlers in the early 20th century.
-This was important for the black community because it was many times almost impossible for blacks to settle in white neighborhoods.
-By the mid-20th century there was a major housing shortage for Chicago blacks and because the Near West Side already had black settlement for around 100 years at that point, it made for easier black settlement in the Near West Side that dodged racial covenants.
-This earliest black settlement was key to Chicago history as it prevented many future black families from facing homelessness in later decades.
+Beginning in the year 1836 Irish, Bohemian, and African American settlers came to the very northern part of this neighborhood settling between Lake Street on the south and Kinzie Street on the north.
+This was the site of the very first African American settlement cluster in the city of Chicago as African American workers came to partake in the grueling labor right at the canal along the very eastern boundary of the neighborhood just east of present-day Canal Street.
+This settlement would mostly vacate by 1840 as most African Americans relocated to the first permanent black settlement in the Near South Side community.
+Some African American families remained for generations making for easier future passage of later African American settlers in the early 20th century.
+This was important for the black community because it was many times almost impossible for African Americans to settle in white neighborhoods.
+The African American community by Lake Street was hard rooted in this community giving them rights to these lands during the racially challenging days of restrictive racial covenants.
+By the mid-20th century there was a major housing shortage for Chicago African Americans and because the Near West Side already had African American settlement for around 100 years at that point, it made for easier African American settlement in the Near West Side that dodged racial covenants.
+This earliest African American settlement was key to Chicago history as it prevented many future African American families from facing homelessness in later decades.

 In the early 1860s this neighborhood began to experience an influx of lower income class German and Irish immigrants (mainly Irish) as they came to the more south east section in the present day University Village/Little Italy area, this was the beginning of the arrival of the impoverished in this neighborhood that would begin the legacy of socioeconomic problems this neighborhood would face throughout the years.
 This was also the period that crime and youth gangs began to form on these streets as this neighborhood was about to devolve into one the poorest and more dangerous neighborhoods in Chicago.